Seagate/SystemsRedfishPy/DESIGN.md

 __Note:__ Adding new commands does not require any changes to the other modules (redfishAPI, redfishCommand, etc.).
 The RedfishCommand() uses the importlib to dynamically import the required Python code for a given command.
-The current requirement though is that all commands be two words and the Pythoin code reside in a file called 'word1_word2.py' in the 'commands/<brand>' folder.
+The current requirement though is that all commands be two words and the Python code reside in a file called 'word1_word2.py' in the 'commands/<brand>' folder.

 All commands are derived from the base class **CommandHandlerBase** which provides several common routines to be used by commands.

-All commands are executed in three steps, although simple comamnds can do nothing in the first and last step.
+All commands are executed in three steps, although simple commands can do nothing in the first and last step.

-__Note:__ Currently, 'help' is the only single word command and exception to the two word rule.
+__Note:__ Currently, 'help', 'assert', and 'version' are the only single word commands and exception to the two word rule.

 ### Step 1: prepare_url()

-This method is called and it must return a string containing the URL that you want passed to the 2nd step.
+This method is called and returns a string containing the URI that you want passed to the 2nd step.
+Any string returned will be passed on to step 2, but the original idea was to return a correct URI for the command.

 ### Step 2: process_json()

-This method is called and passed configuration data and the URL returned from the first step.
+This method is called and passed configuration data and the URI returned from the first step.
 This is the main handler for a command, and its intent is to execute a command by sending an HTTP request to a specified URL.
 This command is intended to process and store results in an internal data structure that is used in step 3 to display results.